Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![PIM base price to VPE reference unit](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/PIMBasePriceToVPEReferenceUnit.png "[PIM base price to VPE reference unit]")

-This extension is used to map a PIM base price attribute to a number or stock value attribute.
+This extension is used to map a PIM base price attribute to a number.
+Both, absolute and decimal number values are allowed in the destination attribute.
 The PIM base price is Actindo specific and contains the dimension, the unit and the relevant amount for the base price.
 Each of this data is extracted from the PIM base price attribute by the corresponding extension.
-In this case, the relevant amount taken and the corresponding reference amount is mapped to the destination attribute.
+In this case, the relevant amount is taken and the corresponding reference amount is mapped to the destination attribute.
 By default, the reference amount equals to 0,1 for all amounts smaller than 0,25 and to the specified amount for all amounts greater than 0,25.

 [comment]: <> (ist das korrekt mit dem reference amount?)